About Our Backgrounds

 In 1999 I left the wide-open spaces of Australia's dusty, beloved outback to go to America, to deepen my study of natural horsemanship at the source – the Parelli Campus in beautiful Colorado.

-Permaculture - combining deep fascination & respect for nature with personal responsibility for our own results & circumstances.
+Permaculture - combining deep fascination & respect for nature with an ethic of responsibility and fairness.

 Early in my natural horsemanship journey, I had also come across Permaculture.

 To me, Permaculture seemed to be the gardening and farming equivalent of what I was learning in my horsemanship studies – an approach to growing food and other useful things that combines deep fascination and respect for the natural order of things, along with taking personal responsibility for our own results and circumstances.